o3de/o3de.org/content/docs/user-guide/interactivity/robotics/concepts-and-components-overview.md

   - `JointsTrajectoryComponent` (available in `ROS2Controllers` Gem)
   - `JointsArticulationControllerComponent` (available in `ROS2Controllers` Gem)
   - `JointsPIDControllerComponent` (available in `ROS2Controllers` Gem)

+### ROS 2 Node (Singleton)

+_ROS 2 Node_ (singleton) is created and managed by `ROS2SystemComponent`.
+It is the main entry point for communication with the ROS 2 ecosystem.
+This node is created when the simulation starts (with _ROS 2_ Gem enabled) and destroyed when the simulation stops.
+You can pass additional parameters to the node during its creation by using a registry key: `/O3DE/ROS2/NodeArguments`.

+You can find more details about using the registry settings in the [Settings Registry documentation](/docs/user-guide/settings/).

 ### Frames